-You will spend two consecutive full days (either Monday & Tuesday OR Thursday & Friday) attached to a GP practice.
+All Greater London based medical students will spend two consecutive full days (either Monday & Tuesday OR Thursday & Friday) attached to a GP practice.
 You will spend the other two days rotating around the following activities:

 - One day in community with district/palliative care nurses.

 - Half-day teaching on MDT working.

 - Half-day teaching on nutrition.